pymc-devs/pymc-data-umbrella/sprint/docstring_tutorial.md

 You might also see a link to the `CONTRIBUTING.md` file.
 You don't need to read it yet, this guide includes everything in the contributing guide that is relevant to this type of contribution.
-If your second PR is also on the pymc repo, they you should read the `CONTRIBUTING.md` guide there.
+If your second PR is also on the pymc repo, then you should read the `CONTRIBUTING.md` guide there.
 However, if your second PR is to the pymc-examples repo instead, you have to read its (slightly different) `CONTRIBUTING.md`.